hledbetter124/FRCScoutingApp/README.md

 This was probably an hours worth of boredom at school so don't judge the terrible styling.

 Instructions:
-it's a python script so really all you need to know is it requires openpyxl, pydrive, and tkinter (pip3 install $PACKAGEE_NAME)
+requires openpyxl, pydrive, and tkinter (pip3 install $PACKAGEE_NAME)

+In order for google drive to work you have to create an oauth key and put the client_secrets.json in the root directory of the program.
+Everything else works fine without this.

 If you're on android and want a .apk that's coming soon, nothing upto release 0.2 works, and we'll see if I get around to fixing it before the competition.